theRealAph/ScopeLocals/README.md

 The following example shows how a `Server` implementation might use a `ThreadLocal` to communicate `Permissions` from the server to the database.
 `Server.processRequest()` and `DBDriver.open()` implement the methods
-invoked at calls 1 and 7 in thread call stack diagram above.
+invoked at 1. and 7. in the thread call stack diagram above.

     class Server {
       // 1.
 Provide a per-thread channel between the framework and its components